f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab03.rst

 -------------------------------------------

 #.
 With traffic now flowing through to/from the application, you can now monitor for scaling events.
 Return to your Conul server
    and navigate to '*Services*' tab and select the '*nginx*' service.
-Depending upon how you set workload alert threshholds in the previous lab, you will see instances being added/removed from the service.
+Depending upon how you set workload alert thresholds in the previous lab, you will see instances being added/removed from the service.

-   As the example shows below, the backend workloads have been scale up to the maximum of three from the starting quantity of two, (2).
+   As the example shows below, the backend workloads have been scaled up to the maximum of three from the starting quantity of two, (2).
    For additional testing, you can return to the Kibana UI and modify alert thresholds and/or manually trigger alerts.

    .. image:: images/monitor_1.png